ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

 #. ignore the space char in the begin or end of value.
 #. case insensitive

-Some values in PostgreSQL are well defined unique, but it will raise IntegrityError when it is stored in MariaDB.
+In PostgreSQL, we usually use zh_TW.UTF-8, ja_JP.UTF-8 collation, and values are well defined unique, but it will raise IntegrityError when it is stored in MariaDB.

 So that we need to adjust some values in original PG db: